-The Graduate School of the University of Colorado Boulderconsiders the employment and training of graduate teachers to be a professional apprenticeship that shapes the professoriate of the future.
-To recognize and reward graduate teachers who devote time to improving their teaching, the Graduate School offers a Certificate in College Teaching (CCT) through the Graduate Teacher Program.
-Although such certificates are not officially recognized at the state or national level.
-More than 80 research institutions currently offer similar certificates at the graduate level.
-Graduate students report that they are an asset when pursuing employment in postsecondary institutions.
+The Graduate School of the University of Colorado Boulder considers the employment and training of graduate teachers to be a professional apprenticeship that shapes the professoriate of the future.
+To recognize graduate teachers who devote time to improve their teaching, the Graduate School offers the Certificate in College Teaching (CCT) through our program.
+Although such certificates are not official recognized at the state or college level, more than 80 research institutions offer similar certificates to graduate students.
+Moreover, those who have earned the CCT report that it is an asset to those seeking teaching appointments.

-All GTP workshops count toward the CCT: Fall Intensive, Spring Conference, or the COPPFN Forum or at different workshop series: Friday Forums, Monday Workshops, Summer Series, TIGER, Intercultural Workshops, or occasional special workshops.
+All GTP workshops featured at events like the Fall Intensive, Spring Conference, or the COPFFN Forum, as well as different workshop series like Monday Workshops, TIGER 1 & 2 Workshops, Intercultural Workshops, Friday Forums, the Summer Series Workshops, and occasional special workshops, are eligible for workshop credit.
 Sign-in sheets are used at each workshop to document credit for attendance.

-All graduate teachers wishing to be certified are required to complete a minimum of 20 real-time hours of teacher training in their discipline (however, the department may require more.)
+All graduate teachers purusing certification are required to complete a minimum of 20 real-time hours of teacher training in their discipline (however, the department may require more.)

 If the department does not provide 20 real-time hours of discipline-specific training, potential certificants can substitute attendance at additional Graduate Teacher Program workshops.